In terms of the quantity of streaming apps available in the UK, the Xbox One is doing… OK.

 When the Xbox One first launched, the quality of the streaming experience was severely hamstrung by the lack of a 50Hz output, which meant pictures stuttered alarmingly.
 This is, now, thankfully fixed, leaving you with a very nice quality streaming experience, with good stability and crisp HD pictures (so long as you have a decently fast broadband connection obviously).

 A big part of any household's media experience these days is playback of photos, videos and music via USB storage devices or DLNA streaming from networked external devices.
-And in this department the Xbox One continues to be something of a bust.
+In this department the Xbox One was something of a bust on launch, but not any more.

 Remarkably, the Xbox One still doesn't even let you rip your own CDs to its hard drive.
 It will play an inserted CD well enough, but you can't build up a convenient archive of your music on the console.
 CD ripping was, of course, available on the Xbox 360.